- Find the perfect Heater or Radiator for your needs on Klarstein

 The heating element, once the electricity runs through it, transfers the heat to the surface panel, which will begin to radiate it in the form of infrared rays.
 This electromagnetic radiation is not visible to the human eye; it heats the surface of the bodies it encounters on its path but not the air, allowing for greater efficiency, reduced heat loss and therefore more targeted heating.
 For temperature adjustment, a temperature controller allows selecting the desired power, usually through a display to set the main parameters.

-Some of our infrared heating devices offer remote control capabilities through the brand new Klarstein app.
+Some of our infrared heaters offer remote control capabilities through the brand new Klarstein app.
 Once installed and connected to your heater, the app allows you to set the desired temperature and create operating programs weekly, in just a few taps on your smartphone screen.

-Other important features to consider before buying your heater
+Other important features to consider before buying a Heater or Radiator

 It is impossible to state that one system is cheaper than the other.
 In any case, other factors also affect heating costs such as, for example, the quality of the thermal insulation of the house, which is responsible for a large part of consumption, regardless of the type of heating system you are using.

-- Aesthetics: from this point of view, the winner is without any doubt the infrared radiant panel.
+From this point of view, the winner is without any doubt the infrared heater.
 Its construction form and type of installation are elements that ensure high aesthetic performance.
 The reduced thickness, around 15 millimetres, and the wall mounting capabilities make for perfect integration with the domestic environment.
 Some models are so thin and flexible that they can be rolled up, and it is not uncommon to find variations with high definition prints on the visible surface.